 I’m happy to say, the shadows have finally disappeared.
 And while Joe was right, I was not wrong.
 We were and still are VERY good at generating sales and growth for our clients using the typical marketing and sales model to generate interest and consumer action.
 The problem is with the model.
 A lot of people buy things they don’t really need because most companies are managed and “branded” to help them do just that.
 A company with a warehouse full of nails is more interested in ways to sell more nails than they are in inventing the screw.
 And so ad agencies are hired to help them spin their nails to make them seem different than everyone else’s nails.
 Eventually, someone invents the screw and when they do, no amount of advertising can make nails exciting and the screw maker enjoys a monopoly along with the rapid growth and profit that comes with it.
 If you need a different example, replace nail with cellphone and screw with iPhone.

-No longer must companies resort to exaggeration, obfuscation and yes, lying, to coerce people into doing business with them.
-No longer must companies retain ad agencies who are more interested in winning creative awards than selling product and whose media buyers are entry-level staffers who rely on personal perks from media vendors and quid pro quo relationships as much as their paycheck.
+So… No longer must companies resort to exaggeration, obfuscation and yes, lying, to coerce people into doing business with them.
+No longer must companies retain ad agencies who are more interested in winning creative awards than selling product and whose media buyers are entry-level staffers who rely on personal perks from media vendors and quid pro quo relationships as much as they do their paycheck.
 Say goodbye to “branding exercises” that merely regurgitate sameness in a different color.
 Say goodbye to the old model that frankly has been held together with duct tape ever since the giant TV audiences of the 50s and 60s began to fragment.
 The marketing driver’s seat has returned to its rightful home, the consumer.
 So say goodbye to the days when long-term profits come from convincing those consumers to buy things they don’t really need.